panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 ## 3. TypeScript method type

 A [method](/javascript-method/) is a function that exists and is executed in the context of an object.
-Method types in TypeScript have to exist within of the object type.
+Method types in TypeScript have to exist within the object type.

 You can define methods on [interfaces](https://www.typescriptlang.org/docs/handbook/2/objects.html):